Failure makes you better; failure makes you stronger…

 We redefine our priorities and our goals

-Failing can force us to step back and decide what our goals are and if we should revise them before moving forward.
+Failing can force us to step back and decide our goals and whether we should revise them before moving forward.

 We learn about ourselves

-Failure can be good at teaching us things we didn’t know about ourselves, establishing what’s important in our lives and our priorities.
+Failure can teach us things we didn’t know about ourselves, establishing what’s important in our lives and our priorities.
 As Bob Marley said, “You never know how strong you are until being strong is the only choice you have.”

 We learn to plan